jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tuesday
 - Big ideas:
-    - **Important** You get to choose where you spawn in on each level
-        - this dramatically reduces doom state
     - Add rocks to block archers and deal damage when pushed
-    - Names above players in multiplayer and colors, save on esc menu
     - What if it's not a roguelike?
 What if it's more like WormsTD
         - I like roguelike for replayability but I find that the early game can be boring and there's not much variety.